arboretagames/CaptionAssist3D/README.md

 - Add DirectionalCaptionsUI prefab as a child of your player GameObject
 - Use the DirectionalSound Source prefab for AudioSources, or add a Directional Sound Caption component to an exisiting AudioSource
+- Edit the Caption Text String value to whatever you want the caption for that source to be